Blog

 • When working out how much of each food you should be eating, focus on your nut and soy or legume intake first.
 These contain both sterols and fiber.
 Once you have worked out how much of these nutrients they each contribute, you can then work out how much sterols and fiber you will need.
 It is advisable not to go overboard on vegetable oils to reach your sterol intake, as even high levels may not contribute 2g.
 The average diet contains 150-450mg of sterol per day; therefore, you would be better off supplementing with fortified foods to reach 2g.

 • When followed properly, the Portfolio diet offers radical LDL cholesterol-lowering benefits that ought to be balanced with appropriate healthy lifestyle changes.
-Highly elevated HDL levels or chronic inflammation can lead to HDL dysfunction, which can be just as much of a risk factor as excessive LDL cholesterol.
+The studies show that extremely high HDLc is rare, and when it occurs, it is due to genetic conditions or HDL dysfunction, which in turn can be just as much of a risk factor as excessive LDL cholesterol.[13]
 Practice healthy eating habits while on the Portfolio diet, such as consuming a balanced and varied diet, limiting your salt and sugar intake, drinking plenty of water, and avoiding processed and fried foods.
 Regular exercise, getting adequate sleep, and stress management can also improve the outcome.

 By following these tips, you can put the Portfolio diet in action and enjoy its benefits for your cholesterol levels and your heart health.